 After finalisation of the data-collection process, a roundtable meeting was held at the Ministry of Health in Dubai to present and discuss the preliminary findings of the data-collection process, whereby all key national stakeholders were invited and were given an opportunity to provide inputs, raise concerns and ask for further clarifications.
-This roundtable not only served to validate all data with key stakeholders, but also engendered a discussion with stakeholders from all sectors and constituencies with regard to priority issues to be addressed in the near future.
-These discussions will also serve as inputs for the revision and development of the National Strategic Plan, which is planned to take place in 2012.

-After incorporation of all inputs that were received through the data-collection process described above, final data entry was done by the NAP and UNAIDS consultant.
+After incorporation of all inputs that were received through the data-collection process, final data entry was done by the NAP manager.
 All data entered was cross-checked and discussed before final submission.